-- 14. Additional child protection guidance will be provided to all adults working with young people which will include: - The school's child protection policy which includes the role of the Designated Safeguarding Lead
+14. Additional child protection guidance will be provided to all adults working with young people which will include:

-- Part 1 and Annex B of Keeping Children Safe in Education (DfE 2022) - The School's Code of Conduct for staff and volunteers - The school's behaviour policy for children - Guidance for Safer Working Practices for those working with children and young people in education settings (Safer Recruitment Consortium 2022) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect, Sexual violence and harassment and online-safety - Dealing with allegations against staff and volunteers procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DFE 2015
+- The school's child protection policy which includes the role of the Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education (DfE 2023) - The School's Code of Conduct for staff and volunteers - The school's behaviour policy for children - Guidance for safer working practices for those working with children and young people in education settings (Safer Recruitment Consortium 2022) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to safeguarding issues including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect, Sexual violence and harassment and online-safety - Dealing with allegations against staff and volunteers' procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DFE 2015

-15. Managing allegations against adults (including all staff, supply teachers and volunteers) working at the school
+15. Managing allegations against adults (including all staff, supply teachers and volunteers) working at or on behalf of the school

-All school staff and other adults working at the school will be aware of and work within the school's Code of Conduct and other relevant policies and procedures.
+All school staff and other adults working at or on behalf of the school will be aware of and work within the school's Code of Conduct and other relevant policies and procedures.
 The Staff Code of Conduct includes guidance for staff regarding the school expectations of the use of mobile phones, electronic equipment and social media.

 All staff and volunteers must report any concerns about a member of staff's behaviour towards children (including supply staff and volunteers) to the Headteacher who will act as the case manager.
 Concerns can also be discussed with the Designated Safeguarding Lead.
-Concerns about the headteacher should be raised with Chair of Governors or nominated governor.
+Concerns about the headteacher should be raised with the Chair of Governors or nominated governor.